 5. At what age can I have my pet spayed or neutered?

 Spaying or neutering can be done at approximately 7 months of age.
 Your pet is given an exam prior to surgery to help determine whether your pet is healthy enough to undergo the surgical procedure.
 It is recommended that your pet have current vaccinations prior to the time of surgery.
 A pre-anesthetic blood screen is offered to all pets undergoing anesthesia.
-Some larger breeds of dogs are recommended to wait until they are older before being spayed/neutered due to allowing for full bone growth as this may prevent some orthopedic problems later in life.
+Some larger breeds of dogs are recommended to wait until they are older before being spayed/neutered.
+This is to allow for full bone growth as this may prevent some orthopedic problems later in life.
 Please consult one of our veterinarians on the best age for your pet.

 6. What is pre-anesthetic blood screening?

 This is a blood test that is run here in the clinic prior to surgery.
 This test will tell us if your pet is anemic or fighting a serious infection, it also gives us information on kidney and liver function as well as blood glucose.
 The pre-anesthetic blood screening is done to help determine if your pet is a good anesthetic candidate and what drugs or special precautions should be used for your pet.